 In late spring, Show Hope announced plans for its new Hope for the Journey Conference (formerly known as the Empowered to Connect Conference).
-The live conference and simulcast is planned for Saturday, April 9, 2021, in the Greater Nashville, Tennessee, area with a rebroadcast period of April 16–May 31, 2021.
+The conference and simulcast is planned for Friday, April 9, 2021, with a rebroadcast period of April 16–May 31, 2021.
 The following are commonly asked questions, regarding Show Hope’s new Hope for the Journey Conference and Simulcast.

 What aspects of the Empowered to Connect Conference will remain part of the Hope for the Journey Conference?

 As in years past, Show Hope’s Hope for the Journey will be a live and on-demand simulcast event (April 9) with a rebroadcast period (April 16–May 31) that includes the Trust-Based Relational Intervention® (TBRI®) model for caring well for children impacted by adoption and foster care.
 The Hope for the Journey Conference will remain low-cost plus high-impact as Show Hope works to resource churches, agencies, and other organizations as they support and equip the families, caregivers, and the communities they serve.

 What will differ between the Hope for the Journey Conference and the Empowered to Connect Conference?

 While the Empowered to Connect Conference has historically been a two-day event, the Hope for the Journey Conference will move to one day, making the event more accessible to families and everyday caregivers.
 With a renewed focus on parents and caregivers, the conference will intentionally highlight everyday, practical help where hosts can choose how to best utilize modular sessions.
 The event could also be consumed in one day or shared over multiple training sessions or weeks.